Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-AlerpJ2AaXQ.md

 # [March 23rd, 2021 Livestream](../2021-03-23.md)
 ## Q&A: Please can I have the future Roadmap back, I need it in my life
 https://www.youtube.com/watch?v=AlerpJ2AaXQ
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Satisfactory Roadmap?](./yt-HZ4vKssj208.md) [https://www.youtube.com/watch?v=HZ4vKssj208](https://www.youtube.com/watch?v=HZ4vKssj208)
+This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Is there a roadmap publicly?](./yt-mZLhUSArwhM.md) [https://www.youtube.com/watch?v=mZLhUSArwhM](https://www.youtube.com/watch?v=mZLhUSArwhM)

 ### Topics